mapattacker/datascience/supervised.rst

 Light Gradient Boosting
 *************************
-LightGBM is a lightweight version of gradient boosting.
+LightGBM is a lightweight version of gradient boosting developed by Microsoft.
 It has similar performance to XGBoost but can run much faster than it.

 https://lightgbm.readthedocs.io/en/latest/index.html